 I believe many men can be so much happier, along with their partners and families, if we talk more about this.
 I am hoping to shed light on the often undetected signs of depression in men and what tends to be at the root.
-And most importantly, what are the tools for healing depression and lifting oneself into a life of happiness.
+And most importantly, offer some tools for healing depression and lifting oneself into a life of happiness.

 SOME SURPRISING SIGNS OF MALE DEPRESSION